Configure Feign Client in Spring Boot

 .

-Spring Boot is opinionated, when it sees the web and openfeign dependencies in the classpath, it sets up all the necessary default configuration required for FeignClient and automatically scans for the classes annotated with @FeignClient
+Spring Boot is opinionated, when it sees the web and openfeign dependencies in the classpath, it sets up all the necessary default configurations required for FeignClient and automatically scans for the classes annotated with @FeignClient

 package com.example.api;